 Every once in a while, radiology residents and former radiology residents will ask if they should use radiology recruiters to search for jobs.
-Well, if you glance at some forums (which will remain nameless!), radiology recruiters are labeled the epitome of evil.
+And, if you glance at some forums (which will remain nameless!), radiology recruiters are labeled the epitome of evil.
 But, what is the real story behind radiology recruiters?
 Does it ever make sense to utilize their services?
-Or, should you believe the hype online?
+Or should you believe the hype online?
 Based on my own experience and the perceived experience of current and former radiology job seekers, I will give you the lowdown on the lowly radiology recruiter.
-By the time I am finished, you will understand the good, the bad, and the ugly! (the Amazon affiliate link to the actual movie!)
+By the time I finish, you will understand the good, the bad, and the ugly! (the Amazon affiliate link to the actual movie!)

 The Real Truth Behind Radiology Recruiters

-For those that are applying to noncompetitive locations, are unaware of job opportunities, or do not have honed business skills, radiology recruiters can be a godsend.
-On the other hand, for those applying to more competitive locales with a bit more experience, and for those that know the opportunities and most of the practices in the neighborhood, recruiters can put you at a distinct disadvantage.
-So in these cases, I recommend you try to network or cold call first.
+Radiology recruiters can be a godsend for those applying to noncompetitive locations who are unaware of job opportunities or do not have honed business skills.
+On the other hand, recruiters can put you at a distinct disadvantage for those interested in more competitive locales with a bit more experience and those who know the opportunities and most of the practices in the neighborhood.
+So in these cases, I recommend you try to network or cold-call first.

 As you can see, based on your situation, a recruiter may or may not be suitable for the applicant.
 Here’s the bottom line.
 Do your homework before looking for a recruiter.
 Radiology recruiters can be the reason for obtaining or losing your next job!